Let’s be clear, my New Year’s resolution is about finance, not money

 I blame information overload.
 With so many possibilities, it’s hard to decide where to start.
 And, on top of that, when to start.
 Between working full-time, wanting to stay in shape, have a successful relationship and spend time with friends, finding the time to tackle each financial pickle isn’t easy.

-That’s why my resolution for 2020 is not to save “X Thousand Dollars” or start a side hustle.
+That’s why my resolution is not to save “X Thousand Dollars” or start a side hustle.
 It’s much simpler and hopefully more achievable than those ideas.
 But it is about being disciplined and it’s also measurable (or a SMART goal as we call it in the corporate world):

 Here are some of the finer details of my resolution: